llaumgui/docker-images-php-fpm/httpd/2.4/README.md

 * You can put your vhost in _/usr/local/apache2/conf/vhost.d_ (This directory can be shared with the host).

 Work also with
-* [PHP-FPM](https://github.com/llaumgui/docker-images/tree/master/httpd/2.4/conf.d/php.conf) handler toward *php* hostname.
+* [PHP-FPM](https://github.com/llaumgui/docker-images/tree/master/httpd/2.4/conf.d/php.conf) handler toward */var/run/php-fpm.sock* and *php* hostname.

 ## Usage
 ### With docker client